In cell phone cases, U.S. top court to take up digital privacy

 According to court precedent, police only have two valid reasons for searching items immediately upon arrest: officer safety and the need to secure evidence that could otherwise be easily discarded.
 In the past, police officers have not needed warrants to look at items such as wallets, calendars, address books and diaries.

-Digital rights activists and criminal defence lawyers are among the groups supporting Riley and Wurie say cell phone data is not a safety risk and can, in most cases, be easily secured.
+Digital rights activists and criminal defense lawyers are among the groups supporting Riley and Wurie say cell phone data is not a safety risk and can, in most cases, be easily secured.

 State and federal government lawyers have told the court that searching a cell phone is no different than warrantless searches of other items commonly found on a person at the time of arrest.
 The administration of President Barack Obama is backed by 16 states in the case.